Viewport

 - Toggle Avatar Name: toggle on and off the character’s name display in the Viewport.

-You can change the axis from z up to y up by clicking the axis orientation diagram in the lower left corner
+You can change the axis from z up to y up by clicking the axis orientation diagram in the lower left corner.

 Suits window

-- Calibration for all: this will run through the full posture calibration for all suits connected to the software.
+Calibrate for all | Executes posture calibration for all active suits connected to the software. | |

-- Resume Original Posture: use this to quickly recalibrate actors between takes.
+Resume Original Posture | use this to quickly recalibrate actors between takes.
 Make sure the actor is facing the same direction they did during initial calibration.
-This process resets the sensors to the last calibration.
+This process resets the sensors to the last calibration. | |

-Sensor Map Tab
+Sensor Map

 Sensor signal strength (round dot)